aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 It is possible for the exchange value of the cotton to fluctuate if this technological innovation is introduced unevenly across the market; if a capitalist has a stockpile of cotton, they will find that the exchange value of his cotton has decreased by ~85%.

-_310_ While new value and old value are added or revived are different processes, they are added in proportion to one another.
+_310_ While the addition of new value and the reviving of old value are different processes, they are added in proportion to one another.

 _311_ Means of production transfer new value to the commodity but only insofar as they lose their use and exchange value: